 The Presbyterians for Earth Care conference will continue until Friday and will include visits with Native American communities, fisheries and local dams.
 A series of workshops will be held, conducted by local environmentalists as well as Presbyterian leaders and staff from the Presbyterian Hunger Program and Office of Public Witness.

 Founded in 1995, Presbyterians for Earth Care is a national, grassroots organization dedicated to “environmental wholeness with social justice.”

 The Menucha Center hosts church and other ecumenical groups year round.
 It has been owned and operated by First Presbyterian Church of Portland for nearly 70 years.

 The Presbyterian Hunger Program is made possible by gifts to One Great Hour of Sharing.

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

 Tags: compassion peace and justice, cpj, environmental ministries, Menucha Center, Native American, oghs, One Great Hour of Sharing, opw, oregon, pcusa, portland, presbyterian, presbyterian hunger program, Presbyterian Office of Public Witness, Presbyterians for Earth Care

-Ministries: Camps and Conference Centers, Compassion, Peace and Justice, Environmental Ministries, Presbyterian Hunger Program, Special Offerings
+Ministries: Camps and Conferences, Compassion, Peace and Justice, Sustainable Living & Earth Care Concerns, Presbyterian Hunger Program, Special Offerings